mkbhuiyan96/mkbhuiyan96/README.md

 ### 👋 Hi there!
 My name is Kahaf, welcome to my GitHub.
-#### I am majoring in Computer Science at Queens College
+#### I am a recent Computer Science graduate from Queens College
-I love learning new technologies, and being able to apply my knowledge from school in a practical setting.
+I love learning new technologies and being able to apply my knowledge from school in a practical setting.

 **Languages**: Python | Java | SQL | JavaScript | C++ | C